-Substantially all of our products are manufactured by third-party contractors located in the Pacific Rim, a region subject to earthquakes and other natural disasters, as well as economic and political instability.
+Substantially all of our products, and the products of many of our customers, are manufactured by third-party contractors located in the Pacific Rim, a region subject to earthquakes and other natural disasters, as well as economic and political instability.
 Any disruption to the operations of these contractors could cause significant delays in the production or shipment of our products.

 Substantially all of our products are manufactured by third-party contractors located in the Pacific Rim.
 The risk of an earthquake in this area is significant due to the proximity of major earthquake fault lines to the facilities of our foundry, assembly and test subcontractors.
-The occurrence of earthquakes or other natural disasters, or the occurrence of other catastrophic events such as a pandemic in the region, could result in the disruption of our foundry or assembly and test capacity.
+The occurrence of earthquakes or other natural disasters, such as the mudslides and widespread flooding in Thailand, or the occurrence of other catastrophic events such as a pandemic in the region, could result in the disruption of our foundry or assembly and test capacity or in the ability of our customers to purchase the raw materials or parts necessary to manufacture products, such as digital video recorders, or DVRs, into which our products are incorporated.
 In addition, many countries within the Pacific Rim have experienced, and continue to experience, periods of economic and political instability.
 Any deterioration in the economic and political conditions in the Pacific Rim that disrupts the operations of our third-party contractors could also result in the disruption of our foundry or assembly and test capacity.
 Any disruption caused by an earthquake or other catastrophic event or from the deterioration of economic and political conditions could cause significant delays in the production or shipment of our products until we are able to shift our manufacturing, assembling or testing from the affected contractor to another third-party vendor.
-We may not be able to obtain alternate capacity on favorable terms, if at all.
+We may not, and our customers may not, be able to obtain alternate capacity on favorable terms, if at all.